Privacy notice on Public Disclosure of Transfers of Value to Healthcare Professionals & Healthcare Organisations

 Santen publishes in a publicly accessible list, all the required personal data, including the specific financial value (money or monetary value in the currency of the country in which the publication is made) granted to HCPs/HCOs for the period of the preceding calendar year.
 In particular, the information subject to disclosure in this regard shall include the following:

 - services and consulting fees;

 - Accepting the costs of meeting and registration fees;

 - Other financial benefits (e.g. direct or indirect services);

 - Information for calculation and assessment of the value of the benefits (e.g. payment documents).

-If you would like to learn more about the disclosure of data regarding Transfers of Value (ToV) to Healthcare Professionals (HCPs) and Healthcare Organisations (HCOs) made by Santen, in specific countries, during a given year, please consult the respective EFPIA or Country Specific Disclosure Methodology used by Santen in each occasion.
-In each methodological note we have summarised the methodologies used by Santen in preparing our disclosures and identifying each category of ToV.
+If you would like to learn more about the disclosure of data regarding ToVs made by Santen to HCPs and HCOs, in specific countries, during a given year, please consult the respective EFPIA, the MedTech Europe or Country Specific Disclosure Methodology used by Santen in each occasion.
+In each methodological note we have summarized the methodologies used by Santen in preparing our disclosures and identifying each category of ToV.

 Updated version: January 23, 2020